Chrismarsh/CHM/docs/configuration.rst

    :type: string
    :default: None

-Allows for a different start start time that that specified by the input timeseries.
+Allows for a different end time than that specified by the input timeseries.
 In the same ISO format as the forcing data: ``YYYYMDTHMS``.

 .. code:: json